 Saturday - Nethy Bridge to Orkney

 We depart Nethy Bridge in the morning, aiming to be on Orkney by mid-afternoon.
-Depending on recent sightings a couple of stops will be made on the way up, perhaps at Golspie and Loch Fleet NNR.
+Depending on recent sightings a couple of stops will be made on the way up, perhaps at Golspie or Loch Fleet NNR.
 We take the ferry across the Pentland Firth, which offers us great views of the north coast of the Mainland and of Orkney as we arrive.
 These waters have a strong tidal current and offer rich fishing for birds and cetaceans alike.
 We can expect to see auks, Gannet, gulls, tern and perhaps a few Great Skua during the ferry journey.
 On arrival we will take time to visit the Stones of Stenness and Ring of Brodgar before we transfer to our hotel and settle in.

-Monday - Westray
+Sunday - Westray

 Tuesday - Hoy